-7.4 Numerical evidence for the Conjecture
+8.4.
+Numerical Evidence for the Conjecture

-In our tests of Conjecture 7.3 (which are new results for this paper), we programmed both sides of (16) using double-double arithmetic with the QD software package [42].
+In our tests of Conjecture 8.3, we programmed both sides of (17) using double-double arithmetic with the QD software package [14].
 This permitted highly accurate analysis, which is essential since, as we discovered, the most interesting regions of the space also correspond to nearly singular matrices and correspondingly difficult integrands.

-In particular, we generated a set of 1000 symmetric positive definite 3×3 test matrices, each of which was constructed as $A = ODO^$, where O is the orthonormalization of a pseudorandom 3×3 matrix with integer entries chosen in [-1000,1000], and D is a diagonal matrix with integer entries in [1,1000].
-Note that the diagonal entries of D are also the eigenvalues of the test matrix $A=ODO^$.
-The resulting 2-D integrals implicit in (16) were computed using the tanh-sinh quadrature scheme ([23, pp. 312-315], [68]) with sufficiently large numbers of quadrature points to ensure more than 10-digit accuracy in the results.
+In particular, we generated a set of 1000 symmetric positive definite 3×3 test matrices, each of which was constructed as $A = ODO^$, where O is the orthonormalization of a pseudorandom 3×3 matrix with integer entries chosen in [-1000, 1000], and D is a diagonal matrix with integer entries in [1, 1000].
+Note that the diagonal entries of D are also the eigenvalues of the test matrix $A = ODO^$.
+The resulting 2-D integrals implicit in (17) were computed using the tanh-sinh quadrature scheme ([61, pp. 312-315], [71]) with sufficiently large numbers of quadrature points to ensure more than 10-digit accuracy in the results.

 We found that the ratio L/R is indeed less than one in all cases, but that it is close to one for those matrices whose eigenvalues have two very small entries and one large entry.
-For example, a test matrix A with eigenvalues (1,5,987) produced the ratio $0.987901\ldots$, and a test matrix A with eigenvalues (1,1,999) produced the ratio $0.993626\ldots$
+For example, a test matrix A with eigenvalues (1, 5, 987) produced the ratio 0.987901..., and a test matrix A with eigenvalues (1, 1, 999) produced the ratio 0.993626...

-Finally, we explored the case where the O matrix is generated pseudorandomly as above, but the eigenvalues in D (and thus the eigenvalues of A) are set to $(1,1,10^n)$, for $n=1,2,\cdots,6$.
-The resulting L/R ratios are shown in the table below, truncated to 8 digits, with quadrature levels and run times in seconds.
+Finally, we explored the case where the O matrix is generated pseudorandomly as above, but the eigenvalues in D (and thus the eigenvalues of A) are set to $(1, 1, 10^n)$, for $n = 1, 2, \dots, 6$.
+The resulting L/R ratios are shown in Table 2, truncated to 8 digits, with quadrature levels and run times in seconds.
 Here the column labeled "quad. level" indicates the quadrature level Q. The number of quadrature points, approximately 8×2^Q in each of the two dimensions, is a index of the computational effort required.

 All of these tests confirm that indeed the ratio L/R < 1, although evidently it can be arbitrarily close to one with nearly singular matrices.
-Thus, we see no reason to reject Conjecture 7.3.
+Thus, we see no reason to reject Conjecture 8.3.